Newsletter Template Guide: Sources, Layout Rules, QA, and Reusable Email Blocks (2026)

 FAQ

 Where can I get free newsletter templates?
-Brevo includes 40+ free responsive templates in its drag-and-drop editor with no design skills needed.
-Canva, Stripo, and BEEFree also offer free templates.
+Brevo includes responsive templates in its drag-and-drop editor with no design skills needed.
+Canva, Stripo, Beefree, Mailchimp templates, and Really Good Emails are also useful sources for layouts and inspiration.

 What makes a good newsletter template?
 Mobile-responsive design, clear visual hierarchy, brand consistency, a single prominent CTA, fast load, and reliable rendering across Gmail, Outlook, and Apple Mail.